LEarn More

 E-ZPass and instead pay in cash.

-Turn Off Location Tracking or Leave Your Devices Behind.
+Turn off Location Tracking or Leave Your Devices Behind

-If Possible, Avoid Using
+If Possible, Avoid Using a Credit

-Dress to Conceal.
+Dress to Conceal

 Conceal yourself when you go to the clinic to prevent others from recognizing you or taking your photograph as well as security cameras from capturing footage of your movements.

-Be Mindful of Your Mail.
+Be Mindful of Your Mail

+If you plan to drive yourself, be aware that newer cars are increasingly connected to the internet and include tracking technologies.
+Avoid using your car’s built-in GPS application to navigate to the clinic.
+Also be aware that automated license plate readers—camera mounted on street poles, overpasses, and other public areas—may be used by law enforcement to identify and capture license plate numbers on passing cars and stored for potential future criminal investigations.
 If you drive, do not park at the clinic.
 Park at a nearby business location and walk to and from the clinic.
 Anti-abortion protestors are reported to be taking photos of cars and recording license plates upon their arrival at reproductive healthcare clinics.

-Shred Sensitive Documents.
+Shred Sensitive Documents

 Law enforcement can search your trash without a search warrant.
 Be careful of what you throw away (e.g., pregnancy tests), and shred any sensitive documents (e.g., insurance or reproductive health services receipts).

-Deleting Data After Reproductive Health Services
+Deleting Data After Searching for or Receiving Reproductive Health Services

 If you were unable to use encrypted browsing and email services or messaging apps when searching for or contacting reproductive health-related services, consider deleting any data potentially connected to the services you received:

-Delete Browsing and Internet Histories.
+Delete Browsing and Internet Histories

 Delete browsing and internet histories to decrease the likelihood that law enforcement could see your searches on your devices if they were seized or could subpoena ISPs for your search information: